-The sequence of issuing RDCR instruction is: CS# goes low \rightarrow sending RDCR instruction code \rightarrow Configuration Register data out on SO.
+The sequence of issuing RDCR instruction is: CS# goes low→ send RDCR instruction code→ Configuration Register data out on SO.

-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
-The SIO[3:1] are don't care when during SPI mode.
+Both SPI (8 clocks) and QPI (2 clocks) command cycles can be accepted by this instruction.
+The SIO[3:1] are don't care during SPI mode.